5 Smart Ways to Save for Retirement on Any Income

 3. Increase Contributions When You Get a Raise

-👉 Here's How You'll Do It: The next time you get a raise, log into your HR portal or retirement dashboard and increase your contribution percentage before you spend a dime of it.
+👉 Here's How You'll Do It: Every time you get a raise, increase your savings or retirement contributions by at least 1–2%.

 4. Invest in Simple, Low-Cost Index Funds